 Invoice must be paid at time of booking to secure appointment.

 Beyond the initial consultation, our team will return to our studio and review our meeting notes.
 We will assess your project scope, budget and timeline to determine if the SBD aesthetic and process aligns with the project goals.
 If we determine that it does, we will then outline a scope of work, prepare a preliminary furniture + fixture Investment Guide, draw up a Letter of Agreement and service retainer request, and submit these to you for your review and approval.

 Here at SBD, we take a three-phased approach to planning your project.
 This overview of our process is designed to give you an idea of how we work, but if your project scope does not require any construction, some of this will not apply.

 Phase I | Design

-We work in collaboration with your architect and builder (depending on the scope of your project) to design every detail of your home or space.
-This phase may take several months to complete, but is very important to planning the home or space of your dreams.
+We work in collaboration with you, your architect, builder and/or general contractor (depending on the scope of your project) to design every detail of your home, room or series of rooms.
+This phase may take several months to complete, but is very important to planning the space of your dreams.

-The initial design phase includes consulting on your architectural plans and sourcing interior and exterior finishes.
-This would also include designing cabinetry, millwork and ceiling details, and selecting plumbing and lighting fixtures, door and cabinet hardware, flooring, tile and countertops.
+The initial design phase includes consulting on your architectural plans (if applicable) and sourcing interior and exterior finishes.
+Depending on the scope of your project, this could also include designing cabinetry, millwork and ceiling details, and selecting plumbing and lighting fixtures, door and cabinet hardware, flooring, tile and countertops.